Chet Childress is a rapid firing ripper on his board and at the canvas.

 Whose name sticks out for you on trips you’ve been on?

-When Cardiel did the backside 360 at Marseille, he shook the beach, thousands of people erupted.
+When Cardiel did the Backside 360 at Marseille, he shook the beach, thousands of people erupted.

 I also saw him drop off the top wall at Burnside, top wall, the Vans off the wall ad.
 One day I think I should write all of this down.